etudeofmemories8698/canvas_game_starter/README.md

-# CoderSchool FTW - * Penny the wise, the Cats Chaser *
+# CoderSchool FTW - * Penny the wise, the Cat Chaser *

 Created with love by: Manh Hung